archangel189/codechef/README.md

 # codechef

-Solutions to problems in CodeChef
+Solutions to problems on the [CodeChef](https://www.codechef.com) website.